What are the Academy of Podcaster Awards?

-- 5 podcasts will be nominated by a combination of input from the Academy, the board, and from other podcast rating services.
+- 5 podcasts will be nominated by members of the academy in an open nomination process.
 This is specifically a part of the process to not leave out “under the radar” or smaller podcasts.

 WinnersWinners are chosen from 10 finalists through multi-judge voting: